IanESmith/static-website/Services/cdmp/metrics.md

 });
 </script>

 Every month the team anonomously scored how they feeling, from 1 to 5.
 The lower the number, the worse the team 'health' (which has a negative impact on quality).
 The results are averaged on this chart.
+Note that this is the last time you'll see this report, from next year we are expanding it to show programme health (so will include more data)

 [Click here for sprint notes](notes.html)